stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-configure-probes/configure-probes.md

     ![readiness probe](images/readiness-probe.png)

-    > Note: You can configure the probes parameters as per the requirement of your application.
+    > Note: You can configure the parameters of the probe as per your application's requirement.
 To know more about readiness probes, visit [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

 1. Startup probe is specifically designed to check if an application has completed its initialization and is fully ready to serve traffic.
 To add startup probe in your application, you need to define it in your `deploy/values.yaml`.